 The Two Tragedies of the SS Orteric

 The voyage to Hawaii lasted 48 days and rough conditions in the Atlantic, and rougher ones still when rounding Cape Horn at the tip of South America, made it an uncomfortable one.
-(The Panama Canal had not yet been completed).
 This might have been tolerable – just – had it not been for an outbreak of measles.
 This resulted in 58 deaths, the majority of them of children.
-The overcrowding, and the necessarily poor ventilation on Orteric during stormy conditions, must have made rapid cross-infection unavoidable.
+The overcrowding, and the necessarily poor ventilation during stormy conditions, must have made rapid cross-infection unavoidable.
 The fact also that many of these people were from rural communities meant that they had little chance of having built up immunity to common childhood diseases.
 In this respect the child growing up in an urban slum might have been better protected than one from a remote rural village.
-The mind recoils from imaging the nightmare of illness, death and bereavement endured by the families on the Orteric and yet it is hard to find much evidence that this largely preventable tragedy evoked any great public outrage in Britain.
-It would be interesting to know how – or if at all – the directors and shareholders of the company owning that Orteric reacted to the news.
+The mind recoils from imaging the nightmare of illness, death and bereavement endured by the families on the SS Orteric and yet it is hard to find much evidence that this largely preventable tragedy evoked any great public outrage in Britain.
+It would be interesting to know how – or if at all – the directors and shareholders of the company owning the SS Orteric reacted to the news.